Review of the Nerf Ultra One Blaster

 Also worth pointing out is that the 4x C-type batteries sit in the middle of the blaster, creating a good weight balance when using this blaster in action.

-In other words, definitely no complaints on the design front at all.
+In short, there are certainly no complaints on the design front at all.

 2. High-Capacity 25-Dart Drum

-The first thing you’ll notice when looking at this blaster is the rather large, integrated 25-dart drum located towards the front.
-You’ll need to front-load the Ultra darts, which is a pretty straightforward process.
+The first thing you’ll notice when looking at this blaster is the relatively large, integrated 25-dart drum located towards the front.
+You’ll need to front-load the Ultra Darts, which is a pretty straightforward process.

 The Nerf Ultra One is not compatible with any other dart type.
-You MUST put Ultra darts in there, otherwise it won’t work.
+You MUST put Ultra Darts in there, or it won’t work.
 In fact, the drum has an inbuilt safety mechanism that blocks other dart types.

 The Nerf Ultra One is a semi-automatic blaster